15 best knowledge management software and tools for 2023

 - The most-searched-for keywords

-Leadership can use this information to understand what and how employees are searching, and know what content or features to provide to increase engagement.
+Leadership can use this information to understand what and how employees are searching, as well as what content or features will help them boost engagement.

-The purchase and maintenance of a knowledge management tool needs to fit within the budget.
-Knowledge management tools usually come with different pricing packages, which include different features and add-ons.
+Knowledge management tools usually offer different pricing packages, which include different features and add-ons.
 Pricing can also depend on the number of users.

 - Secure cloud-based storage